BeeBombshell/My-DevOps-Learnings/2_Computer_Networking.md

 - Ports from 1024 to 65535 are reserved for use by applications.

 - Remaining ports are free and can be used.

+Your Computer -> Internet Service Provider (ISP) -> Another Computer

+- 1 mbps -> 1 mega bits per second -> 1 million bits per second.
+(10^6)

+- 1 gbps -> 10^9 bits per second.
+[Very Fast]

+- 1 kbps -> 10^3 bits per second.
+[Very Slow]

+Upload -> When you send data to the internet.

+Download -> When you receive data from the internet.